Dominica Travel Guide: Explore the Nature Island of the Caribbean [in 2023]

 1. Explore Dominica’s Reefs

-As one of the world’s best destinations for scuba diving (even PADI says so!), Dominica is a haven for snorkelers and scuba divers alike looking for their next unforgettable experience.
-An incredible array of fish, corals, and sponges abound around the island, and you can even get the chance to swim with whales.
+Dominica is one of the best destinations for diving in the world.
+Its underwater volcanic canyons, craters, and pinnacles make it a haven for an incredible array of fish, corals, and sponges abound around the island.
+You can even get the chance to swim with whales in Dominica!

 2. Go Whale Watching